Complete your COVID Screening

 Circle Square Ranch has an experienced team of cooks who prepare delicious and nutritious meals for overnight campers.
 Afternoon and bedtime snacks are provided, and campers also have the opportunity to purchase treats or healthy snack options at canteen time.
 Campers with particular dietary requirements are encouraged to consult with camp prior to their arrival.
 A sample menu from a previous year can be viewed here.

 Yes.
 To help reduce lost and found items we ask that all possessions brought to camp be labelled.
-We attempt to help care for the camper’s clothing, but often considerable amounts get left behind.
-Clothes will be accessible at sign-out at the end of each camp session.

 Campers are encouraged not to bring valuable clothing or possessions.
-Circle Square Ranch is not responsible for lost, damaged or stolen items.
+Circle Square Ranch is not responsible for lost, damaged or stolen items

 We take photos of what is going on during the week for all overnight camps.
 Pictures from your week of camp will be available online.
 To see them, go to our camp photos page and click on “Sign-in for weekly camper photos”.
 You will then be prompted to choose the album for the week your child is at camp and enter in the password provided to you when you drop off your child.